macktron/macktron.github.io/index.markdown

 ---

-# Political Polarization Between European Parliamentary Groups (EPGs)
+# Political Polarization Between European Parliamentary Groups

 Understanding the similarity in voting behavior between different EPGs requires more than conventional measures.
 [The Rice Index](/riceindex/), commonly used to quantify intra-group cohesion, is limited in this context since it evaluates agreement within a single group, but does not account for variations in group size or the frequency of abstentions.

 ## Measuring Inter-Group Similarity

 To overcome these limitations, a [custom agreement index](/customindex/) is applied.
-This metric compares how two groups distribute their votes across the categories "Yes," "No," and "Abstain."
+This metric compares how two groups distribute their votes across the categories Yes✅, No🛑, and Abstain🤷🏻‍♂️.
 It adjusts for differences in group size and calculates the degree of similarity in their voting patterns.
 The result is a value between 0 and 1, where 1 indicates identical behavior across votes.
 [Learn more about the Custom Index](/customindex/)

-## Visualizing Voting Alignment
+## Visualizing Voting Alignment ⚖️

-This similarity measure is used to analyze how closely different EPGs align in their voting behavior.
 Based on the calculated similarities, clustering is constructed in which each EPG is mapped as a point in space.
-Groups with similar voting patterns are positioned closer together, while those with more divergent behavior are farther apart.
+Groups with similar voting patterns are positioned closer together🫱🏻‍🫲🏾, while those with more divergent behavior are farther apart💔.
 [Learn more about the clustering](/pca/)